 2. American Eskimo Dog

-This breed comes in three varieties: standard, miniature, and toy.
-The toy group can reach 9-12 inches and weighs around 6-10 pounds.
+The American Eskimo dog comes in three varieties: standard, miniature, and toy.
+However, the most popular may be the toy variation.
+The toy eskimo dog can reach 9-12 inches and weighs around 6-10 pounds.

 3. American Hairless Terrier